connexcs/docs/docs/setup/settings/servers.md

 !!! tip "Ping Overhead"
     Due to design constraints that occur with multiple servers in an array, NAT Keep Alive Pings can be quite intensive.
 You could use *Disable UAC Ping* from the server page, upgrade to a cluster, or use a single registration server to solve this.
 More intricate measures can be arranged on a case-by-case basis.

-[rtpserver]: /misc/img/rtpservers.png "RTP Server"
+[rtpserver]: /setup/img/rtpservers.png "RTP Server"
-[server-6]: /misc/img/244.png "server-6"
+[server-6]: /setup/img/reactivateserver.png "Reactivate Server"